Naggin

+In Ireland, a naggin is a 200ml bottle of spirits.
+Spirits are commonly sold in this size in off licences, especially independent (non-chain) shops.

+Etymology

 According to the Oxford English Dictionary, naggin is a variant of noggin, a word of uncertain origin recorded from the seventeenth century and meaning a small quantity of alcohol, usually one gill (0.25 imppt).
 Tomás S. Ó Máille derives it from the Irish naigín, cnaigín, a small wooden pail with a capacity of two glasses.

-Naggins, particularly of cheap vodka, are very popular among youths, under-age drinkers and students.
-They are often implicated in binge drinking.